Take a Hike!

 Some areas will allow for off-leash hiking.
-This can be an incredible adventure, but needs some preparation, too.
-Most importantly, ensure your dog has a VERY solid recall.
-They need to come when you call them, reliably, and not just in your yard/house, but when there are distractions around.
-If your dog starts chasing a squirrel and totally ignores you, they could run onto a road, or into another hazard, or get lost!
+This can be an incredible adventure, but it needs some preparation, too.
+Most importantly, ensure your dog has an excellent recall.
+They need to come reliably when you call them, not just in your yard/house, but when there are distractions around.
+If your dog starts chasing a squirrel and totally ignores you, they could run onto a road, into another hazard, or get lost!

 * The initial topic for this article was suggested to us by the Gabor Shoe Company.
 They provided us with the infographics that have been used in this article.
-There was no sponsorship agreement for this article, and Roguetrippers has no opinion on their footwear at this time.
+There was no sponsorship agreement for this article, and Roguetrippers has no opinion on their footwear.
 This article should not be viewed as an endorsement of their products.
-However, after viewing their website and customer reviews, we would be interested to try these boots for our next hiking adventures.